mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 <img src="{{  site.baseurl  }}/images/computer_science/data_types.png" heigh="70%" width="70%">
 </center>

+With abstract data types, Big O notation, and the fundamental data types behind us, let's get started on the actual data structures!
+We'll first cover arrays.

 ## Arrays
 ### Theory
 Arrays are one of the most fundamental data structures in computer science, and they come built-in with languages even as low-level as [C](https://www.freecodecamp.org/news/what-is-the-c-programming-language-beginner-tutorial/) or [Assembly](https://en.wikipedia.org/wiki/Assembly_language).
-An array is a group of elements of the same type, like `[5, 8, -1]` or `['a', 'b', 'c']`, located on a contiguous slice of computer memory.
-Because each element of the array is stored physically next to one another, we can access any index $-$ such as the first, third, or last element $-$ in $O(1)$ time.<sup>[[3]](#3-theory)</sup>
+An **array** is a group of elements of the same type, like `[5, 8, -1]` or `['a', 'b', 'c']`, located on _a contiguous slice of computer memory_.
+Because the array elements are physically next to each another, we can access any index $-$ such as the first, third, or last element $-$ in $O(1)$ time.<sup>[[2]](#2-theory)</sup>

 <center>
 <img src="{{  site.baseurl  }}/images/computer_science/array1.png" height="80%" width="80%">